-Visit the Winter Garden at Brookfield place for a daylong Raga Marathon—free performances celebrating the vibrant sounds of South Asia as part of the 2017 New York Guitar Festival, the annual festival that explores virtually every aspect of the guitar’s personality!
+Visit the Winter Garden at Brookfield Place for a daylong Raga Marathon on May 19!
+Celebrate the vibrant sounds of South Asia with free performances as part of the 2017 New York Guitar Festival, the annual festival that explores virtually every aspect of the guitar’s personality!

 In Sanskrit, the word “raga” literally means color, or musical tone.
 In traditional Indian and Southeast Asian music, it refers to a pattern of notes having characteristic intervals, rhythms, and embellishments, used as a basis for improvisation.
 “One of the unique characteristics of Indian and South Asian music is the assignment of definite times of the day and night for performing Raga melodies,” explains New York Guitar Festival Co-Founder and Artistic Director David Spelman.
 “It is believed that at certain hours in the spinning of the Earth, the Raga approaches the height of its melodic beauty and majestic splendor.
 There are some Ragas that are very attractive in the early hours of the mornings; others that enchant more toward dusk; and yet others reveal their fragrance only near the midnight hour.
 That’s how we’ve programmed this Marathon.”

 Paying respect to tradition, ragas will flow in the Winter Garden from morning until night.
 An 8:30PM screening of the 1929 silent film A Throw of Dice: A Romance of India will be shown with live musical accompaniment of a world-premiere score, and DJ Rekha will cap off the night with a not-to-be-missed dance party from 10:00PM until midnight.

 Le District will have late night drink specials for the Raga Marathon: $7 house rosé and $5 Kronenbourg beers from 10pm to close!

 MAY 19 PERFORMANCE SCHEDULE: